hardin47/website/Math158/Notes/04b-build.md

 ## <i class="fas fa-lightbulb" target="_blank"></i> Reflection Questions

+### Decomposing sums of squares

 1. How do SSE, SSR, and SSTO change when variables are added to the model?
 2. What does $SSR(X_2 | X_1)$ really mean?
 How is it defined?
 3. How do we break up SSR in the ANOVA table?
-Note: the order of variables mattes!
+Note: the order of variables maters!
 4. How do you tests sets of coefficients that aren't in the right order?
 Or that equal a constant?
 Or that equal each other?
-5. If you are doing a nested F-test by hand, how do you find the $F^*$ critical value?
+5. If you are doing a nested F-test without `anova()` output, how do you find the $F^*$ critical value?
 (Hint: use `qf()` in R)

+### Multicollinearity

 1. What does multicollinearity mean?
 2. What are the effects of multicollinearity on various aspects of regression analyses?
 3. What are the effects of correlated predictors on various aspects of regression analyses?
-4. (More in chapter 10:   variance inflation factors, and how to use them to help detect multicollinearity)
+4. (More in ALSM chapter 10:   variance inflation factors, and how to use them to help detect multicollinearity)
-5. How can you reduce multicollinearity problems in the analysis?
+5. How can multicollinearity problems be reduced in the analysis?
-6. What are the bigger regression pitfalls? (including extrapolation, non-constant variance, autocorrelation (e.g., time series), overfitting, excluding important predictor variables, missing data, and power and sample size.)
+6. What are the big regression pitfalls? (including extrapolation, non-constant variance, autocorrelation (e.g., time series), overfitting, excluding important predictor variables, missing data, and power and sample size.)

+### Building models

 1. What is  the impact of the four different kinds of models with respect to their "correctness": correctly specified, underspecified, overspecified, and correct but with extraneous predictors?
-2. How do you conduct stepwise regression "by hand?"
-(Using either F tests or one of the other criteria.)
+2. How do you conduct stepwise regression "by hand" (using either F tests or one of the other criteria)?
 3. What are the limitations of stepwise regression?
-4. How can you choose an optimal model based on the $R^2$ value, the adjusted $R^2$ value, MSE and the $C_p$ criterion?
+4. How can you choose an optimal model based on the $R^2$ value, $R^2_{adj}$, MSE, AIC, BIC, or $C_p$ criterion?
 5. What are the seven steps of good model building strategy?